 Only members of the Board of Directors are deemed to be key management personnel.
-It is the Board which has the responsibility for planning, directing and controlling the activities of the Company.
-The Directors participate in the share option plan, as described in note 10 to the unaudited interim condensed financial statements for the period ended July 30, 2011.
+It is the Board of Directors who has the responsibility for planning, directing and controlling the activities of the Company.
+The Directors participate in the share option plan, as described in note 10 to the unaudited interim condensed financial statements for the period ended October 29, 2011.
 The following is compensation expense for key management personnel: